pretix/pretix/doc/api/resources/reusablemedia.rst

    Look up a new reusable medium by its identifier.
 In some cases, this might lead to the automatic creation of a new medium behind the scenes.

+   This endpoint, and this endpoint only, might return media from a different organizer if there is a cross-acceptance agreement.
+In this case, only linked gift cards will be returned, no order position or customer records,

    **Example request**:

    .. sourcecode:: http